Network Builder Features and Options#

 you can use the SWCReader

-class inside your script to access information about availabe sections
+class inside your script to access information about available sections

 and segments (including x, y, z coordinates):